Allerdale is the capital of doing

 On the water

 If water’s your thing, take a dip in a lake, scull a paddle board or canoe, or just relax on Derwentwater’s lakes cruises.
 You could go wild swimming or paddle boarding, leap into ghylls and gullies, or simply take a paddle on the Solway Coast.
+Please check out the guidance for paddlers and boaters to help reduce the spread of invasive plants and animals in our waters here.

 If your four-legged friends are with you, there are miles of paths to explore.
 The Solway Coast is a great place to take your horse, or go trekking in one of Allerdale’s riding centres.
 You can even take a llama for a walk here…